darraghoriordan/darragh-oriordan-com/src/pages/2020/02/11/setup-tslint-prettier-typescript-projects/index.md

 date: '2020-02-11T17:12:33'
 ---

+---

+_UPDATE 10/10/2020: Tslint is being deprecated.
+You should consider changing to Eslint.
+I have a guide for that here: [TSLint is deprecated: How to upgrade to ESlint](/2020/03/06/upgrade-tslint-deprecated-to-eslint/)._

+---

 TSLint will help us identify potential issues in our code by examining how we use language features.

 Prettier will format code consistently but needs some configuration to work with TSLint.